ME3-HECM/final-project-aditya-and-ashay/README.md

 ## Challenge brief

 Our task was to develop an autonomous robot that can navigate a "mine" using a series of instructions coded in coloured cards and return to its starting position.
-Our robot buggy (named Alisha) was able to perform the following:
+Our robot buggy was able to perform the following:

 1. Navigate towards a coloured card
 2. Read the card colour